-| First offense:
+I. First offense:

 - a.
 The participant shall be declared ineligible for one-third of a season commencing with the first scheduled interscholastic athletic competition or activity performance in which he/she participates.
 No live participation is allowed until the ineligibility is completely served (e.g. Soap Game, scrimmage, etc.) Students in graded activities/performances must complete alternative activities as directed by sponsor for credit.
 The period of ineligibility will be considered served only if the student completes the season in which the time is served.
-Eligibility for activities without a typical "season" such as speech, play, variety show, etc. will be determined by the principal and athletic director. - b.
+Eligibility for activities without a typical "season" such as speech, play, variety show, Homecoming/Prom Court, etc. will be determined by the principal and athletic director. - b.
 This period of ineligibility shall continue from one activity to a second, if necessary, commencing with the first scheduled game of the second activity. - c.
-Any participant who admits or turns himself/herself in before confrontation for violation of "A" above shall have the above described penalties for the first offense be reduced to 1/5 of a season. - 1.
-One who turns himself/herself in shall be defined as one who admits prior to confrontation by the administration. - e.
+A student who violates the Training Rules may choose to self-report.
+The self-report must be made to: the principal, athletic director, or the head coach or sponsor of an activity in which the student participates.
+The student's parent or guardian may initiate the self-reporting process, but the student will be later required to give a written statement of the self-report.
+The self-report must be made the earlier of: (1) before 9:00 A.M. the next school day after the conduct occurred and (2) before participation in an extracurricular activity.
+In making a self-report, the student must identify the events that took place, what conduct the student engaged in, and will be required to put this information in a written statement. - e.
 Any participant who violates any of the above regulations on school grounds/property (this district or another) will be declared ineligible for a mandatory 1/3 of a season--#d above will be void in these situations. - f.
 No student shall be punished for any infraction of eligibility rules which occurred 90 days prior to the violation being reported to the school. - g.
 Any student with more than one violation/training infraction and/or ineligibility due to grades, etc., will serve the periods of ineligibility consecutively-not concurrently.

+Events 1/3 1/5 1/3 1/5

-Events Missed 1/3 season 1/5 season 1/3 season 1/5 season
+Missed season season season season

 Football 3 2 Golf 4 3

 Cross Country 3 2 Baseball 10 6

 Volleyball 5 3 Softball 10 6

 Basketball 7 4 Show Choir 2 1

 Wrestling 5 3 Jazz Band 2 1

 Track 4 3 Other TBD

 Soccer 5 3